Philadelphia Public Art @philart.net

 +aerial photograph of Eakins Oval from 1966 without this piece

-+Temple Digital Collections picture of this piece from 1969
++Temple Digital Collections picture of the presentation ceremony for this piece from 1969

 +philadelphiabuildings.org page for this piece